-You don’t need to be a marriage counselor to understand that many couples struggle with sexual and emotional intimacy within their relationship.
+You don’t need to be a marriage counsellor to understand that many couples struggle with sexual and emotional intimacy within their relationship.

-My wife and I have not been to any relationship counseling to date.
+My wife and I have not been to any relationship counselling to date.
 Yet we have managed to overcome many of our own symptoms that are common among all long-term relationship struggles.
 How did we manage this ourselves?
-Well, it’s been a learning process that has helped to manage much more relationship challenges than I had ever thought.
+Well, it’s been a learning process that has helped to manage many more relationship challenges than I had ever thought.

 I am a very happily married man, and like all relationships, we have ups and downs.
 We have lessons we learn about each other and ourselves and welcome or not; they teach us to grow together as long as we stay committed to our relationship.

-One of our earlier lessons was how important it is to communicate to each other.
+One of our earlier lessons was how important it is to communicate with each other.
 I was never willing to express my feelings to my new wife, and it took her years of prying me until I finally grew into someone that communicates with their partner when something needs to be voiced.
-This lesson is a game changer when it comes to relationship growth and maintenance.
-One particular frustration that I was unable to communicate to my partner was my sexual frustration.
-While almost every other aspect of our marriage being a perfect fit, I had a high sex drive, and she did not.
+This lesson is a game-changer when it comes to relationship growth and maintenance.
+One particular frustration that I was unable to communicate with my partner was my sexual frustration.
+While almost every other aspect of our marriage is a perfect fit, I had a high sex drive, and she did not.

 For several years we struggled to find a solution to sexual unsatisfaction and low libido.
 It was hard on our partnership and overshadowed our daily life regularly.
 Eventually, we overcame our obstacle and found a satisfying balance of regular sex.
 Years later I realized that there is something else I needed to communicate.
 You see sex had become well… regular.
 Routine and less emotional.
 I began to wonder if my sexual prime had peaked at our earlier stages of dating and now I would never get a sexy striptease again.
 My wife is beautiful and arousing.
 She is my best friend and partner.
 Since I would never go outside of my marriage, I had to bring the seduction and charged emotions back into our relationship or face saying goodbye to the good old days of hot sex.